Two remote counting events induced by a single photon

 We are now prepared to discuss the physical implication of our findings.
-First of all, our results strongly supports Einstein's picture that a single quantum particle can produce an action at two or several places by demonstrating the ability of a single photon to yield two remote single-photon detection events simultaneously.
-Secondly, our findings reveal new aspects of quantum mechanics at a fundamental level.
-For instance, the SPATP effect illustrated here may shed new lights on whether a single excitation of the multimode electromagnetic field should be considered as an inseparable entity or is divisible depending on the actual physical situations.
-Moreover, it would be interesting to ask if SPATP is unique for photons or can be also found for other elementary particles.
-Lastly, our results indicates that the intuitive picture that a quantum particle can only give rise to a single detection count at one place is unnecessary.
-SPATP demonstrated here has practical applications as well.
-Since the two qubits are entangled with each other, SPATP can be employed to create remote entanglement which is essential in building large-scale quantum networks~\cite{Ritter2012Nature,Axline2018NPhys,Kurpiers2018Nature}.
-The advantage of SPATP is that the frequency of the input photon differs significantly from that of the cavity, making it possible to create remote entanglement through an otherwise dissipative channel around the cavity resonance frequency.
+First of all, our results support Einstein's thought experiment that a single quantum particle can produce an action at two or several places from a completely new perspective by demonstrating the ability of a single photon to yield two remote single-photon counting events simultaneously.
+Secondly, our findings sheds light on the fundamental aspects of quantum mechanics.
+For instance, our results indicates that the intuitive picture that a quantum particle can only give rise to a single detection count at one place is unnecessary.
+Moreover, it would be important to ask if TRESP is unique for photons or can be also found for other elementary particles such as electrons.
+TRESP demonstrated here has practical applications as well.
+Since the two qubits are entangled with each other, TRESP can be employed to create remote entanglement which is essential in building large-scale quantum networks~\cite{Ritter2012Nature,Axline2018NPhys,Kurpiers2018Nature}.
+The advantage of TRESP is that the frequency of the input photon differs significantly from that of the cavity, making it possible to create remote entanglement through an otherwise dissipative channel around the cavity resonance frequency.